 - For herb plants, start by putting a 2-3 inch layer of potting mix into the bottom of your container.
 If you are worried about soil coming out of the bottom holes, you can cover them with a piece of screen or small coffee filter.
 Don't use anything that could block the holes entirely.

 - Carefully remove the herb plant from it's original pot and gently loosen the roots.
 Place your herb plants in the new container, with the roots flared out.

 - Finish filling in with the potting mix, firming gently around the plants.
 Leave about an inch at the top of the container for watering.
 Water immediately after planting, to help the plants settle.

-- To start herb seeds, fill each container with dampened potting mix, to about 1 inch from the rim.
+- To start herb seeds, fill each container with dampened seed starting mix to about 1 inch from the rim.
 Sprinkle 3 - 5 seeds on top of the soil.
-Cover the seeds with a dusting of potting mix and pat down gently.
-Cover with a plastic bag, to retain moisture.
+Cover the seeds lightly and pat down gently.
+Cover with a plastic bag or dome to retain moisture and increase humidity.
 For more detailed instructions, here's a step-by-step guide for starting seeds

 - Keep the soil moist, until you see the seedlings poking through.
 At that point, remove the plastic and continue watering whenever the soil feels dry.
 Be sure the seedlings are receiving plenty of sun and rotate the container daily, so they grow straight.